 Don’t panic.
 Your belongings are safe and you will meet up with them again in a matter of minutes after you are scanned and cleared from the metal detector.
 Your items will roll out of the Xray as easily as they went in (presuming there are no suspicious items that will cause security to pick them out of the assembly line).
 That’s when you can collect everything.
 This is where less is more because the fewer items you have to put away and/or put back onto your body, the quicker you will be on your way.

 Now, for the documentation aspect of security checkpoints.
 Ensure that you are prepared with all relevant documentation, including a valid and up-to-date passport and possibly a VISA if required.
 Travel itinerary including confirmation of hotel reservations, for example, couldn’t hurt if you find yourself in a position of having to verify the purpose of your trip and your destination.

-Carrying special documentation for accompanying children is something that is rarely thought about, but given so many child abductions in the news, it’s not uncommon for single parents to be questioned at border crossings/customs, particularly if the child’s surname differs from the parent.
+Carrying special documentation for accompanying children is something that is rarely thought about, but given so many child abductions in the news, it’s not uncommon for single parents to be questioned, particularly if the child’s surname differs from the parent.
 If you’re a parent that has undergone an acrimonious divorce entailing custody issues, and especially if you’re in the midst of one, it’s wise to consider travelling with documentation that clearly defines your permission to take your child out-of-province, out-of-state or out-of-country.
 Simply take any original court-issued documents such as Custody Papers, a Statutory Declaration, or a Mobility Agreement that asserts your right to take your child away on vacation.
 If questions are asked, you can quickly and easily provide the necessary documentation and avoid being pulled to the side for a possible interrogation.